meshcloud/meshcloud-docs/docs/administration.customers.md

 1. Login to the meshPanel with your partner credentials.
 2. If not logged in, please login with your Partner account credentials.
-3. On the Welcome Dashboard, please make sure that you have selected your Partner account in the account selection on the top left.
+3. On the toolbar at the top, please make sure that you have navigated into the 'Admin Area'.
-4. Select **Administration** from the toolbox and go to **Customers** in the menu bar on the left.
+4. Select **Customers** in the menu bar on the left.
-5. There is a button `+ Create Customer` on the top-right of the toolbar.
-After clicking the button, a dialog box will open and prompt for entering the name and identifier of the new customers as well as the user who owns the customer.
-An additional owner may be added in the Account area - Access Control page.
+5. There is a button `+ Create Customer` on the top-right of the table.
+After clicking the button, you will be navigated to the customer creation screen.
+Here you can enter the name and identifier of the new customer as well as the user(s) that should be assigned to the customer.
+Keep in mind that you are able to configure restricted tags, this is not possible for non-partner users.

-> **Attention**: The identifiers can not be changed.
+> **Attention**: Identifiers can not be changed.
 Please choose them carefully.

-After creation, a customer account contains no users yet.
-Therefore you need to [access the created customer account](#access-managed-customer-accounts) and add other users to the newly created account.

 ### Approve new Customer Accounts